pippim/pippim.github.io/mt.md

 The Alias that you enter is used in the Progress Display.

-Initially all the *Durations* are set to `0`.
-You can have as many `0` durations as you like but.
+Initially, all the *Durations* are set to `0`.
+You can have as many `0` durations as you like.
 However, there must be at least one non-zero duration to make up a valid set of timers.

+Any timers with a duration of "`0`" will not be displayed in the progress bars.

+You can key in the Duration directly or, click the <kbd>+</kbd>
+button to increment by a value of 1.
+You can also click the
+<kbd>-</kbd> to decrement by a value of 1.

 In this example the first Alias is "`Wash`" and the Duration is set to "`16`".
 In the Configuration Tab the units of measure